-Welcome to The Hong Kong Pony Club
+Welcome to Hong Kong Pony Club

-The exchange ended on a big high thanks to the team at Jaspas Beach Club who made the Farewell Dinner a truly special evening and we all somehow managed to stay dry!
-Thank you to everyone who took part in the Exchange and to all those who made it a truly special two weeks.
-For more photos check out the facebook page here HKPC Inter-Pacific Exchange 2019
+The Exchange ended on a big high thanks to the team at Jaspas Beach Club who made the Farewell Dinner a truly special evening.
+We all somehow managed to stay dry despite heavy rain!
+Thank you to everyone who took part and to all who helped to make it a very special two weeks.

 HISTORY OF THE INTER-PACIFC EXCHANGE

 In 1960 Pebble Beach Pony Club in California, USA, invited Pony Club members from New South Wales and Victoria, Australia, to visit them in the USA and share their common interest of horses and riding.
-Such was the success fo the 'exchange' that in return the Pony Club Association of Victoria invited the USA, Canada and New Zealand, and all seven Australian States to participate in a similar exchange programme the following year.
+Such was the success of the 'exchange' that in return the Pony Club Association of Victoria invited the USA, Canada and New Zealand, and all seven Australian States to participate in a similar exchange programme the following year.
 During that visit, the Inter Pacific Exchange Committee was formed and the Far East was invited to participate.
 It was agreed that these exchanges would take place every two years and be hosted by the participating countries on a rotational basis.... so began the IPE.

-The Exchange which generally takes place over approximately 2 weeks is both a competitive and cultural one, with each hosting nation striving to showcase the best of their nation to visiting teams.
+The Exchange, which generally takes place over about two weeks, is both a competitive and cultural one.
+Each hosting nation strives to showcase the best of their nation to visiting teams.

-HONG KONG INTER-PACIFIC
+HONG KONG INTER-PACIFIC EXCHANGE 2019

 SELECTION CRITERIA FOR THE